x-ira/arc-chat/README.md

 | Encrypted Messages  | ✓          | ✓             | ✓            |
 | Command             | ✓          | ✓             | ✓            |

->*Each member of Secured Group share a same private key that the server DOESN'T know it.
+>*Each member of Secured Group share a same private key that server DOESN'T know it.

 - __Security__
-  + Using ECDSA (Elliptic Curve Digital Signature Algorithm) to sign key informations for exchange, eg, KID.
+  + Using ECDSA (Elliptic Curve Digital Signature Algorithm) to ensures key messages(eg, KID) integrity and authenticity.
   + Using ECDH (Elliptic-curve Diffie–Hellman) to generate a shared AEAD key for private chat.
   + Using XChacha20Poly1305 to encrypt all messages of all chat types.
   + Using pure-rust cryptography implementation to provide fast & safe E2EE feature.
+  + Memory Safety: Rust prevents buffer overflows and memory vulnerabilities
+  + Anti-Replay: HMAC timestamps prevent message replay attacks

 > ECDSA & ECDH implementation: Curve25519 (from [dalek-cryptography](https://github.com/dalek-cryptography))
 > XChacha20Poly1305 implementaion: [RustCrypto](https://github.com/RustCrypto)

 - __Decentralized__

--
+  + Each node act as a peer, and you can roaming to other discovered peer by DHT.
+  + Users can only chat in the same relay peer, cross-relay chat is not supported.
+  + Optimized DHT routing for fast peer discovery based on Mainline DHT.
+  + Global Relay Mesh: Worldwide network of relay nodes ensures connectivity anywhere
+  - Censorship Resistance: Relay network adapts around blocked or compromised nodes

+## Technical Stack
+- Rust: Tokio ecosystem, WebSocket, Cryptography, Mainline DHT
+- Javascript: SolidJS, WebAssembly, MessagePack, IndexedDB

 ### 🔐 **Uncompromising Anonymity**
 - **Smart Relay Network**: Messages routed through multiple encrypted relay nodes
 - **Zero Central Authority**: No servers, no single points of failure or surveillance